RitaDee/space-travelers-hub/README.md

 # 📖 Space Travelers' Hub- <a name="about-project"></a>

-**SSpace Travelers' Hub -** A web application for a company that provides commercial and scientific space travel services.
+**Space Travelers' Hub -** A web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>